 There are exceptions to what the IRS dubs the “Age 59 1/2 Rule.”
 If you are 55 or older and liquidate your 401(k) proceeds because you are leaving your job, you will not be assessed a 10 percent early withdrawal penalty.
 You may also withdraw monies out of your 401(k) for an unexpected financial hardship.
 This is a loan, however, and the monies are usually paid back into your 401(k) via payroll deduction, so you are not, technically, liquidating your asset.
 Qualifying hardships include money to prevent eviction or foreclosure, emergency funds for a damaged home, funeral expenses, medical care, higher-education costs and, although not necessarily a hardship, money to purchase your first home.

 IRA Exceptions are a little trickier, because you do not have to pay back the monies you take from your IRA.
-You can liquidate funds from your IRA for medical expenses, but they must exceed 7.5 percent of your annual adjusted gross income.
+You can liquidate funds from your IRA for medical expenses, but they must exceed 10% of your annual adjusted gross income.
+If you were born before January 2nd, 1952, they need only exceed 7.5%.
 You may also use IRA funds for education expenses, to purchase your first home or if you become disabled.
 If you lose your job, you can pay for your health insurance with your IRA.
 If you get into tax trouble and the IRS levies your IRA, it can liquidate the IRA to pay your tax lien.
 If you are a military member and are called into active duty, you may pull from your IRA for qualifying expenses.

 Roth 401(k)s and IRAs are more “liquid,” by nature, than traditional plans.
 Roth plans are funded with after-tax dollars; therefore, you may take out your contributions at any time no matter what your age without facing taxes or IRS penalties.
 Roth earnings, however, are not liquid.
 You cannot pull out your Roth 401(k) or IRA earnings until you reach age 59 1/2 and have had your Roth account opened for five years or longer.